andreleox/backrest-playground/README.md

 # backrest-playground [work in progress]
+### What is this?
-### Simple postgres environtment to play with pgbackrest  backups and restores
+Simple Postgres environtment to play with pgbackrest backups and restores.
-Testing repo with some tips.
+We are using Vagrant to create environtment, as follow: